berlenzhang/power-outages-project/README.md

 ---
 ## Final Model

-For our final model we decided to change our model from a linear regression to a Random Forest Regressor in order to make certain modifcations in attempts to decrease our root mean sqaured error.
-We realized that the columns we used in our baseline model are not fully correlated to the `OUTAGE.DURATION` so we first found all the columns in the dataset that are correlated to our target column.
-Additionally, we automated the feature evaluating process, which found the features that produced the least root mean sqaured errors.
-This helped us find the features to include in our model and also realize that features we used in the baseline model were hurting our model's accuracy.
+To improve upon our baseline model, we decided to change our model from a linear regression to a Random Forest Regressor model.
+This would allow us to effectively use GridSearch CV to find the best hyperparameters.
+To obtain the features that would optimize our model's predictive ability, we used data frame manipulation techniques to find the columns with the highest correlation to our target column `OUTAGE.DURATION`.
+Additionally, we automated the feature evaluating process, which iterated through the potential features and found the ones that produced the least root mean squared errors.
+This process helped us choose the features that maximizes the performance of our final model.

 Our Final Model included the features